FAQs for international students

 You are responsible for the payment of rent until the date of termination of the rental agreement.

 Hand in your notice to terminate the rental agreement within the defined period (usually three months prior to leaving).
 To do this, send your landlord a letter of termination (see “How is the tenancy agreement terminated?”).
 Cancel all other contracts – such as internet, electricity, telephone, gas – taking into account the appropriate periods of notice.
 Periods of notice and methods of termination will need to be clarified with your providers directly.
 Clean the accommodation before you leave unless you have agreed some kind of final cleaning arrangements in advance with your landlord.
-If there has been any damage to the accommodation while you have been living there, speak about it with the landlord to see whether you should repair the damage or whether the landlord will do this.
+If there has been any damage to the accommodation while you have been living there, ask the landlord to see whether you should repair the damage or whether the landlord will do this.
 If the latter is the case, the repair costs will be deducted from your deposit.

 An accommodation inspection means that you agree a date with the landlord to hand back the accommodation with its inventory and key(s) when you leave.
 The landlord may also check the accommodation and its furnishings for damage.
 The condition of the room/flat will be compared with that recorded in the handover report prepared when you moved in.

 This depends of the agreement you have made with your landlord.
-As a rule, you will have to hand back the accommodation in the same state in which you found it.
+Usually you will have to hand back the accommodation in the same state in which you found it.
 Make sure that the room/flat is clean, free of any mould/mildew and is in a good state.
 This will help you avoid having to pay any additional charges!
 It is advisable to make an appointment with your landlord about a month before you are going to leave in which you agree how the room/flat is to be left.

 When you move in, ask about how to sort out the accommodation inspection.
 Agree an appointment for the accommodation inspection when you hand in your notice to the landlord.

 You have to hand in your notice to leave in writing.
-A simple email is not enough.
+A simple e-mail is not enough.
 You have to send your notice by registered mail with requested advice of delivery (Einschreiben mit Rückschein), or just hand it over to your landlord personally.
 This has to be done within the period of notice (i.e. usually three months prior to leaving).
 If you do not hand in your notice on time you will have to wait longer and pay more before you can cancel your agreement.

 Yes.
 If you have not left the room/flat in a good state, if it is dirty, there is damage, or if there are outstanding charges (for heating, for example), the landlord is entitled to deduct the corresponding costs from your deposit.
 If there are other outstanding payments (for example, for rent) or if the deposit does not cover the outstanding payments, the landlord will charge you for these.